 With regard to developed countries in Europe, penetration of online shopping in terms of Internet users has reached maturity.
 Consequently, outlook for the market will be based on the increase in consumption of existing online shoppers, instead of addition of new ones.
 The case is not the same for Southern and Eastern European countries, where online shopping penetration has not peaked as of 2017.
 Despite the slowdown, Cyber Monday and Black Friday attracts millions of customers.
-As per IMRG, an online retailer trade body, £1.4 billion (\$1.8)
+As per IMRG, an online retailer trade body, £1.4 billion (\$1.8 billion) was spent on online sales in the UK alone on Black Friday in 2017, up 11.7% from 2016.
+Such sales are expected to help the industry grow in the future.

-Europe - Online Retail, Marketline, November 2018
+4 Europe - Online Retail, Marketline, November 2018